TheMoirs/BTM/replit.md

   - Bracket page functionality was redundant with Matches page
   - Streamlined navigation to three core pages: Teams, Matches, Results
   - All match viewing and editing remains available on Matches page
-- **Division-Based Grouping for Results (November 2025)**: Enhanced Results page and Summary to group by division:
-  - Results page displays separate collapsible cards for each division (A, B, C, etc.)
-  - Teams without assigned divisions appear in "No Division Assigned" section at bottom
-  - Summary dialog groups team statistics by division with separate headers
-  - PDF reports (both Match Results and Team Summary) group content by division
-  - Added division field to matches table schema (populated for initial stage matches only)
-  - Added division field to results table schema (populated from match.division, not team data)
-  - Results inherit division from the match they belong to, ensuring consistency even if team division changes
-  - Fixed bug where teams could be misassigned to "No Division" when playoff matches were processed first
-  - Division grouping preserves all existing sorting, filtering, and export functionality

 - **Results Page Column Reordering (October 2025)**: Improved readability by reordering columns on Results page:
   - Team name moved to leftmost position